Skip to content

 Protect and restore Dartmoor bogs and valley mires for rare spiders

 • Be aware of rare spiders when managing this habitat.
-Otherwise, actions are to maintain and restore healthy bogs and mires through actions such as light grazing and rewetting (blocking drainage channels).
+Otherwise, actions are to maintain and restore healthy bogs and mires through, for example, light grazing and rewetting (blocking drainage channels).
 Manage surrounding land to maintain clean water and hydrological processes.
-See heath, bog, mire and species-rich rush pasture to learn more.
+See Heath, moor and mire mosaics for more information.

 Where to focus actions